 You may also want to check out these Internet sites:

 - Tom Rocklin, from the University of Iowa, believes that violations of academic integrity often reflect an adversarial relationship between the student and the instructor, and that the student has not been "brought into" the goals for a course.
 He providees some ideas for helping students see the value of meaningful assignments and to help them discover that cheating doesn't help them achieve their goals.
 For more information about our shared concerns and some hints to address the problem, check out his article "What's a Professor To Do?"

 - Students and faculty often have different ideas about what constitutes plagiarism.
 To help your students understand, you may wish to refer them to www.plagiarism.org, a site sponsored by TurnItIn.com.

 - This site defines plagiarism and offers students guidance on how to avoid any type of intentional or inadvertent plagiarism.
 There are also hints for teachers on how to write assignments that deter the temptation to plagiarize.

-- The Clemson University Center for Academic Integrity has compiled a comprehensive list of sites that deal with academic integrity.
+- The Clemson University International Center for Academic Integrity has compiled a comprehensive list of sites that deal with academic integrity.

 - Check out this article on Teaching Academic Honesty in the Classroom from Academic Impression (Aug 19th 2010)